 The English location shooting makes a welcome relief from the usual fog-laden sets of the earlier films.
-Indeed, this takes The Tomb of Ligeia closer to the Hammer horror films that inspired Roger Corman’s Poe series in the first place.
+Indeed, this takes The Tomb of Ligeia closer to the Hammer horror films that inspired Roger Corman’s Poe series in the first place – Corman even goes so far as to employ regular Hammer cinematographer Arthur Grant.
 However, Corman and his cast hardly seem to be doing much more than playing a game of hide-and-seek in a set of Gothic ruins (the remains of the 11th Century Castle Acre Prior in Norfolk).

 Vincent Price’s usual clipped, overwroughtly enunciated delivery is okay.
 A scene where Elizabeth Shepherd is hypnotised and possessed by Ligeia contains a good jolt.
 Yet, the film is still no good – the dialogue is flowery, the pace slow, nothing much ever happens and when it does is never properly explained.